 - 11. Local road boulevards adjacent to sides of private lots but not separated by a public walkway or sidewalk must be top-soiled and landscaped with sod (and trees if approved by the City) if side yard screen fencing is provided by the Developer. - 12.
-Landscape designs for median islands may include trees, shrubs, ground covers, soil mix for planting beds, mulch, topsoil and sod if approved by the City. - 13.
-Turf area within road islands will be allowed only at the discretion of the City. - 14.
+Boulevard sod adjacent to flankage fencing must extend to front curb, edge of public sidewalk, and edge of rear alley where applicable. - 13.
+Landscape designs for median islands may include trees, shrubs, ground covers, soil mix for planting beds, mulch, topsoil and sod if approved by the City. - 14.
+Turf area within road islands will be allowed only at the discretion of the City. - 15.
 All paving stone and paving stone headers, concrete or other special hard-surfaced treatment shall be constructed to the satisfaction of the City.